 Take a quad ride in la Palmeraie, which is just outside the city.
-There are hundreds of palm trees here, and from June until the October harvest you can see the beautiful orange date bunches hanging around.
-Dates are one of the most important food sources in Marrakech, and taste delicious!
+There are hundreds of palm trees here, and from June until the October harvest, you can see the beautiful orange date bunches hanging around.
+Feel free to take a look at this tour here.

 Enjoy a wonderful Moroccan evening at Dar Soukkar or Le Comptoir, where you’ll be entertained by belly dancers and fire breathers during your dinner.

 After 3 days in Marrakech